-North Carolina use tax is due by individuals and businesses on tangible personal property purchased, leased or rented inside or outside this state for storage, use, or consumption in North Carolina pursuant to G.S.
-105-164.6.
-Use tax is also due on taxable services sourced to North Carolina and certain digital property purchased inside or outside this state for storage, use, or consumption in North Carolina.
-You must pay must pay use tax to the Department when retailers, remote sellers, or facilitators do not collect sales or use tax on taxable transactions.
+You must pay consumer use tax if you purchased, leased, or rented items inside or outside this State for storage, use, or consumption in North Carolina and did not pay the applicable sales and use tax at the time of purchase.
+Items subject to North Carolina use tax include tangible personal property, certain digital property and taxable services.
+You must pay use tax to the Department when retailers, remote sellers, or facilitators fail to collect sales or use tax on taxable transactions.

-Use Line 18 to report to report any consumer use tax that is due on purchases other than purchases of a boat, an aircraft, or food subject to the 2% rate of tax.
-You must report consumer use tax due on the purchase of a boat or an aircraft on Form E-555 and food on form E-554.
-To determine the amount of consumer use tax due for tax year 2020, utilize either the use tax table or the use tax worksheet found on Page 26 or Page 27 of these instructions.
+Use Line 18 to report all consumer use tax that you owe on purchases other than purchases of a boat, an aircraft, or food subject to the 2% rate of tax.
+You must report consumer use tax due on the purchase of a boat or an aircraft on Form E-555.
+You must report consumer use tax due on the purchase of food on Form E-554.

+To determine the amount of consumer use tax due you owe for tax year 2021, use the appropriate worksheet found on page 26 of these instructions.
 Note: If you certify that no consumer use tax is due, fill in the circle in the space provided.
-(For additional information about consumer use tax, visit the Department's website.)
+(For additional information about consumer use tax, see G.S.
+105-164.6 or visit the Department's website.)